 Microgames are tiny games, stripped to their essential elements, often playable in a few seconds.

 Minigames are small videogames included within larger videogames.
 They are often included as Easter eggs or to add variety to the larger game.
-BioShock—a first-person shooter—used a minigame version of Pipe Dream—a classic puzzler—as the mechanic used to hack doors and machines.
+The hit first-person shooter BioShock used a minigame version of Pipe Dream—a classic puzzler—as the mechanic used to hack door locks and machines.
 Final Fantasy 7 introduced a Chocobo Racing minigame that allowed players to capture, breed, and race large, rideable birds.
 In Animal Crossing, players can decorate their home with playable NES games.

 Some games are made up almost entirely of minigames.
 Party games like Mario Party, Rayman: Raving Rabbids, and 1-2-Switch allow players to compete in a series of minigame events.
 Evoland I + II are RPGs that mix many videogame styles and mechanics both by including many minigames and by evolving the presentation of the main game itself.

-Minigames don’t have to carry the weight of a full game.
-They don’t have advance the story or provide the amount of mechanics, levels, and content expected of full games.
+Minigames don’t have the weight of a full game.
+They don’t have advance a story or provide the amount of mechanics, levels, and content expected of full games.
 They are free to focus on a small set of ideas, deliver some fun gameplay, and move on.

 The WarioWare series, which debuted in 2003 on the Game Boy Advance, pushed the single-minded focus of minigames as far as possible.
 WarioWare presents the player with a rapid-fire sequence of microgames that demand only a single action from the player and take just seconds to play.
 As soon as the player completes one challenge, another begins.